 Note: Wilder-Naifeh grants are awarded to students attending a TCAT, and some students who began at a community college transferred to a TCAT between fall 2015 and fall 2017, which is why some Promise students, as shown, received Wilder-Naifeh funds.
 Although Wilder-Naifeh is also funded by lottery funds, THEC tracks it separately, as is shown here.
-Source: OREA analysis of THEC data.

 Most of the other state-funded scholarships awarded to Promise students were based on family income or academic achievement.
 Students qualify for the TSAA grant, for example, if their expected family contribution (EFC) is \$2,100 or below, while students can receive the HOPE grant only if their GPA in high school is at least 3.0 or if they score at least a 21 on the ACT.
 Other scholarships, like the HOPE access grant, are awarded based on a combination of academic merit and financial need.
 The more funding a Promise student receives from non-Promise state scholarships, the less funding the student receives from the Promise program.
-This is because Promise is a last-dollar scholarship based on family income or academic achievement, therefore, received less Promise funding, while students who did not qualify for those scholarships received more Promise funds.
+This is because Promise is a last-dollar scholarship and only kicks in after other sources of gift aid are applied.
+On average, students who qualified for scholarships based on family income or academic achievement, therefore, received less Promise funding, while students who did not qualify for those scholarships received more Promise funds.

-Even when accounting for academic merit and family income level, Promise students received more in other statefunded scholarships than other recent high school graduates received.
-For example, in the fall 2015 semester, Promise students whose EFC and ACT scores qualified them for merit-based and income-based scholarships received an average of \$2,197 in other state-funded scholarships.78 These students did not receive Promise funds because tuition and mandatory fees were paid for by other gift aid.
-Other recent high school graduates who also qualified for other statefunded scholarships, based on academic achievement and family income, received an average of \$1,558 in other statefunded scholarships, about \$640 less than the group of Promise students who qualified for the same scholarships.
+Even when accounting for academic merit and family income level, Promise students received more in other state-funded scholarships than other recent high school graduates received.
+For example, in the fall 2015 semester, Promise students whose EFC and ACT scores qualified them for merit-based and income-based scholarships received an average of \$2,197 in other state-funded scholarships.
+These students did not receive Promise funds because tuition and mandatory fees were paid for by other gift aid.
+Other recent high school graduates who also qualified for other state-funded scholarships, based on academic achievement and family income, received an average of \$1,558 in other state-funded scholarships, about \$640 less than the group of Promise students who qualified for the same scholarships.
 One likely reason that Promise students received more in state-funded scholarships, even when accounting for EFC and ACT scores, is that Promise students were required to complete the FAFSA during the Promise application process, which serves as the application for many state-funded scholarships.

-77 Other sources of gift aid that are applied before the Promise scholarship include the federal Pell Grant and any scholarships derived from the Tennessee Education Lottery Scholarship (TELS) or the Tennessee Student Assistance Award (TSAA).
+Other sources of gift aid that are applied before the Promise scholarship include the federal Pell Grant and any scholarships derived from the Tennessee Education Lottery Scholarship (TELS) or the Tennessee Student Assistance Award (TSAA).

-78 All students with a 21 ACT qualified for the HOPE scholarship, which this analysis focuses on.
+&lt;sup>78 All students with a 21 ACT qualified for the HOPE scholarship, which this analysis focuses on.
 Others may have qualified for HOPE based on GPAs, and not ACT scores, but they are not included.